 Despite the historic win, it was clear Ray was nearing the end.
 And yet he refused to quit, going on to compete for another eight years and battling such tough customers as Gene Fullmer, Denny Moyer, Paul Pender and Joey Giardello, among many others.
 He clearly never wanted to retire and did not until he was 44 years of age and taking losses to B-level competition.

 Basilio would later receive three chances to regain the middleweight belt, dropping two losses to Fullmer and one to Pender.
 Perhaps showing more sense than Robinson, he retired immediately following that third defeat, at the relatively young age of 34.

 No opponent was more significant to Basilio than the great Robinson and despite losing, his performance in their second battle stands among his bravest.
 Displaying astonishing heart and toughness, he never stopped pressuring Robinson, never stopped slinging leather, despite a significant size disadvantage and a serious injury.
-Robinson’s performance also stands as one of his great achievements as he regained the 160 lb. crown for a record-setting fifth time.
-Both Robinson vs Basilio fights clearly deserve their status as two of the greatest 15 round wars in middleweight history.
+Robinson’s performance that night also stands as one of his finest achievements as he regained the middleweight crown for a record-setting fifth time.
+Both Robinson vs Basilio clashes were magnificently savage wars, contested at the highest level between now legendary champions, and clearly deserve their status as two of the greatest fifteen round struggles in middleweight history. — Michael Carbert